Necropolis: Lydia

 The site of Bin Tepe served as a necropolis for Sardis, the capital of Lydia.
 It consists of over 100 tumuli including the monumental Tumulus of Alyattes which was commented on by ancient writers including Herodotus and still marks the landscape today.
 Though Lydian elites also used other burial styles, tumuli are so numerous throughout Lydia that they are used to track settlement patterns.
 The style was adopted around 600 BC, likely inspired by similar Phrygian tombs at Gordion.
 It continued after the Persian conquest of Lydia, into the Hellenistic and Roman eras.

 Myra

 Myra is an ancient city in Lycia that has two areas filled with rock-cut tombs.
 These tombs are carved into the cliffs and look like the fronts of temples.
 The two burial sites are called the river necropolis and the ocean necropolis.
 The ocean necropolis is located just northwest of the ancient theater.

 Rome

+Due to Roman laws strictly prohibiting burials inside cities, tombs usually lined up along city walls and important roads such as the Appian Way in a manner where they competed for the passersby's attention.
+Another notable example of a Roman necropolis is Alyscamps, which followed the very end of the Via Aurelia near the entrance of Arles.